Whittle Integrated Strategic Planning is a concept of long-term planning which considers:

 - Identifying the key “Activities” in the business that incur costs.

 - Identifying the appropriate “Cost Driver” for each activity.
-This can be a wider range of operational characteristics than just production tonnes. (e.g. depth, distance, hardness, abrasiveness, volume, density, chemistry, mining width, below water table, etc.)
+This can be a wider range of operational characteristics than just production tonnes. (e.g. depth, distance, hardness, abrasiveness, volume, density, chemistry, mining width, water table, etc.)

 - Identifying the underlying “Fixed Cost” or “Period Cost” (i.e. time related) by examining the total cost of each activity at full capacity.
 This is compared to a lower level of activity with the “Relevant Range” of operation – whilst maintaining the ability to operate at full capacity on relatively short notice.